wavefrontHQ/docs/pages/doc/query_language_reference.md

 # add / after the = character
 ts(customer.report.count, tag=mon-/(primary|secondary)/)

-# do no add quotes when using the // character
+# do not add quotes when using the // character
 ts(customer.report.count, tag="/mon-(primary|secondary)/")
 </pre>
         </li>